glynawe/awe/awe.1.md

 The following flags are meant for debugging purposes only:

-**-i** adds code that initializes all numbers to zero and all strings to spaces.
+**-n** leave out the code that pre-initializes numbers to zero and strings to spaces.

 **-t** adds tracing hooks to all procedure calls.
 (Experimental.)